Microsoft server hack has victims hustling to stop intruders

 Steven Adair of the cybersecurity firm Volexity, which alerted Microsoft to the initial intrusion, described a “mass, indiscriminate exploitation” that began the weekend before the patch was released and included groups from “many different countries, (including) criminal actors.”

-The Cybersecurity Infrastructure and Security Agency issued an urgent alert on the hack last Wednesday and National Security Advisor Jake Sullivan tweeted about it Thursday evening.
+The Cybersecurity Infrastructure and Security Agency issued an urgent alert on the hack last Wednesday and National Security Adviser Jake Sullivan tweeted about it Thursday evening.

 But the White House has yet to announce any specific initiative for responding.